StoneCoded/NaiveBayesSentimentClassifier/README.md

 ## 3. File Descriptions

-____Twitter Sentiment Classifier.ipynb _____
+`Twitter Sentiment Classifier.ipynb`

-There is one jupyter notebook file that does what I set out to do.
-It classifies sentiment in given text based from the tweets in Sentiment140.
+This classifies sentiment in given text based from the tweets in Sentiment140.

 This is pretty standard Multinomial Naive Bayes implementation.
 First splitting the data into labels and a training list of tweets.
 After this it creates vector counts of tweets before making predicitons.
 It includes a cell at the bottom to test custom text.